pachyderm/docs/content/2.4.x/getting-started/local-deploy/minikube.md

 {{% wizardResults %}}

 {{% wizardResult val1="driver/auto" %}}
-Discovers the available [minikube drivers](https://minikube.sigs.k8s.io/docs/drivers/) (if any); requires at least one; [Docker](https://minikube.sigs.k8s.io/docs/drivers/docker/) is preferred by Minikube for Mac, Windows, and Linux.
+Discovers the available [minikube drivers](https://minikube.sigs.k8s.io/docs/drivers/) (if any) and starts minikube.
+Requires at least one driver; [Docker](https://minikube.sigs.k8s.io/docs/drivers/docker/) is preferred by Minikube for Mac, Windows, and Linux.
  ```s
  minikube start
  ```